 I am grateful for the religion classes I had in college.
 I wasn’t a religion major, but I took all the classes to be one, including the thesis class.
 I took them because I was hungry for the truth that was contained in the ancient scriptures.
 That hunger began as a hunger for truth, and I searched for it in history, literature, art, philosophy and wherever I could find it, including religion.

 I searched for whatever truth I could find in the various religions of the world, but the religion classes at Cornell College where I did my undergraduate work were largely the Judeo-Christian scriptures.
-There I got a solid academic foundation for Old Testament and New Testament, with an emphasis on the Pentateuch (Books of Moses), writings and the Prophets, because one of the two religion professors was Jewish.
+There I got a solid academic foundation in the Old Testament and New Testament, with an emphasis on the Pentateuch (Books of Moses), writings and the Prophets, because one of the two religion professors was Jewish.

 I appreciate the sense of the sweep of biblical history that this education gave me.
 I wasn’t taught in the context of a particular Christian denomination, but from a Jewish perspective.
 So, I appreciate what James Michael Smith is doing in his ministry, the DiscipleDojo, who presents an authentic Ancient Near East perspective of Deuteronomy in the podcast that is embedded below.
 I encourage you to listen to the whole thing (and listen to the other installments if your interest is piqued).